jemmelot/project/DESIGN.md

 - ###### Radar plot
 Plotting the colored lines on the radarplot can be done by connecting the five radial points of data together.

+### Functions
+###### calculation
+This functions takes all user inputs, combined with the temperature/radiation data from the dataset to calculate the results and be able to plot all visualizations.
+This functions is defined right after all json data is loaden in and all variables have been instantiated.

+###### on click functions
+Defined right after the calculation function, used to register all user inputs into variables.

 ### D3 plugins
 ###### d3-tip
 This plugin will be used to display most text and information on hover.